Simon Vlasov

 Simon Vladimirovich Vlasov (born 10 January 1981) is a former Russian international motorcycle speedway rider.

 Career

 Vlasov represented the Russia national speedway team at the 2003 Speedway World Cup, where the team reached the race-off event.

-He won the silver medal with Renat Gafurov and Siergiej Filiushin at the 2004 European Pairs Speedway Championship in Debrecen, Hungary.
+Vlasov won the silver medal with Renat Gafurov and Siergiej Filiushin at the 2004 European Pairs Speedway Championship in Debrecen, Hungary.

-The following year, he competed for Russia in the 2005 Speedway World Cup, where the team reached Event 1 before being eliminated.
+The following year, Vlasov competed for Russia in the 2005 Speedway World Cup, where the team reached Event 1 before being eliminated.

 Vlasov competed in the Team Speedway Polish Championship from 2006 to 2010.